dotgiscorp/Jornadas-SIG-libre-Girona-2019/README.md

 });
 ```
 ### Step 10: Utils
 - Usually, in any web project, there are some utils files in order to process data or call methods: let's create four functions, 'fillIndicators', 'fillChart', 'flyTo' and 'getTargetCity'.
-We will use them later
+We will use them later (Go to utils.js)

 ```javascript
 define(require => {